Table of Contents

 4.0 The Maritime Executive Advertising Services

-Larson Electronics, a Texas-based industrial lighting company, engaged The Maritime Executive, a publisher that specializes in coverage for the industrial marine industry, for advertising services, between February 2016 and August 2016 on a monthly basis.
+Larson Electronics LLC, a Texas-based industrial lighting company, engaged The Maritime Executive, a publisher that specializes in coverage for the industrial marine industry, for advertising services, between February 2016 and August 2016 on a monthly basis.
 Both parties participated in the deal, which included the promotion of Larson Electronics content in email blast campaigns and online ad placements.
 By offering promotional services using its platform, contacts and digital reach (based on “audited” data), The Maritime Executive provides Larson Electronics with contacts for lead generation and website traffic activities for promotion and sales generation.
 In The Maritime Executive’s revenue model between a customer and publisher, after the completion of the advertising campaigns, the publisher charges the customer for promotional services.
 Furthermore, at the end of the advertising campaigns, the publisher provides the results of the campaign, along with the list of contacts generated for lead generation, as well as the URLs promoted, total number of clicks and total number of impressions (to justify the viability/effectiveness of website traffic services).

 According to The Maritime Executive’s Consolidated Media Audit Report, which covers 12 months of publications up to June 30, 2016, the publisher defines “page impressions” as the following: